Jonathan2251/lbd/_sources/backendstructure.txt

 32 and 64 bits architecture, respectively.
 Since Cpu0Subtarget creates Cpu0InstrInfo, Cpu0RegisterInfo, ..., at constuctor
-function, it can provide the class reference through the interfaces shown in :num:`Figure #backendstructure-f1`.
+function, it can provide the class reference through the interfaces shown in :numref:`backendstructure-f1`.

-Below :num:`Figure #backendstructure-f2` shows Cpu0 TableGen inheritance
+Below :numref:`backendstructure-f2` shows Cpu0 TableGen inheritance
 relationship.
 Last chapter mentioned llvm TableGen (llvm-tblgen) is used in code generation process.